Help secure your hometown with municipality insurance.

 Workers' compensation and employers liability insurance protect your employees should a job-related injury or sickness occur during the course of employment.
 Since benefits vary by state law, make sure your insurance agent is aware of all physical locations your business operates in, as well as all physical locations where you hire your employees.

 Water on the floor, slippery entry in the winter, broken glass/hazardous debris, etc. These can all be accidents waiting to happen on municipal property.
 Claims may arise due to bodily injury, property damage, personal injury, and more.

 General liability insurance is an absolute necessity.
 It provides broad coverage when the municipality is deemed responsible and liable, and will also pay to defend any covered lawsuit or action regardless of its merit.

-Reliable protection for the things your community relies on.
+Protection for what your community relies on.

-Coverage options narrowed down for the needs of your municipality.
+Coverage options narrowed down for your municipality.

 Even though there are obvious coverage needs that go beyond a typical business, there are certain risk exposures that require general business insurance coverage.
 Municipalities need to consider a variety of other coverage options just like any other business including cyber liability, general liability, employee dishonesty, and fleet insurance.
 Every municipality is different, and your municipality needs insurance solutions that are unique to your community.